 The Wunzi can provide hours of carryover in addressing:

 - Hemiplegic Cerebral Palsy

 - Obstetrical Brachial Plexus Injury (OBPI)

 - Developmental Delay

 TheraTogs Wunzi Infant System was inspired by the familiar ‘onesie’ for infants.
-Wunzi is designed for babies up to 26 lbs. and provides a customizable body hug that improves trunk alignment and stabilizes the core.
+Wunzi is designed for babies up to 26 lbs. and provides a customizable body hug that provides hours of carryover for rehab activities aimed at improving trunk alignment and stabilizing the core.

 Postural control is an essential component of early intervention

 Babies build trunk and neck control/strength before they gain functional skills.
 Trunk control problems that occur in infancy typically lead to long-term developmental deficits in limb use and movement.